 The Waterfront Report tracks weekly waterfront listing and sale activity on Lake Washington, Lake Sammamish, and Puget Sound for properties located within the greater Seattle-Eastside region of King County. [click here for listing photos and info]

-Note that most in-person real estate activities ceased on March 25, 2020 under the Governor's Stay Home order.
+Note that limited in-person real estate activities have been allowed as essential since March 25, 2020 under the Governor's Stay Home order.

 CONTINGENT SALES - No contingent sale activity this week

 PENDING FEASIBILITY/INSPECTION SALES - Lake Sammamish ($4.0 M) and Mercer Island ($5.0 M)